grdw/grdw/_posts/2022-10-03-how-to-copy-a-file-between-devices.md

 }
 ```

 I'm using two frameworks in the example above, Gin and Melody, meaning I've officially been cancelled from the Go community.
 In my defense, I didn't want to be going through the whole pain of implementing a websocket server from scratch, purely for trying something out.
-There are tons of other websocket servers out there, but because I'm currently learning Go, this was the one I picked.
+There are tons of other websocket servers out there, but because I'm currently learning Go, this is the one I picked.

 The client-side code is where it gets rather complicated, because to make this work a couple of things need to be kept in mind: